This document covers in an organized and thorough manner how to implement Every Campus A Refuge on your campus and the best way to go about it.

 The second best thing to financial donations are material donations.
 When needed items are directly donated, they help cut costs because you are not pulling funds from your budget.
 There are numerous avenues to reach out to the public and request such items.
 Posting on social media and on online community networks, such as Nextdoor, are a great way to get second-hand or even brand new items, like furniture.
 Certain items may not be second-hand for hygiene purposes, such as towels, mattresses, and sheets.
 Check with your resettlement organization to ensure that the items you are providing are in line with their expectations and guidelines.
 You may also collaborate with other institutions and schools (including high schools and elementaries) to hold fundraisers and drives to support your chapter and guests.

 Material donations are tax deductible.
 Check with your Office of Advancement about providing tax receipts or acknowledgements of in-kind donations to donors.
 It is important to follow up with donations by mailing personalized thank you notes to donors to show your appreciation.
-(Sample in-kind donation forms on pages 35 & 36)
+(View our Sample in-kind donation forms)

 If you start receiving more donations than needed, do not use them all at once.
 Taper off social media posts and requests to reduce donor fatigue.
 Try to identify a storage location (on or off-campus) where such items can be utilized in the future.
 If that is not possible, consider forwarding those items to other refugees in need through the resettlement organization.